fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontroller_customcommand.html.markdown

 The following arguments are supported:

-* `command_name` - (Required) Command name called by the FortiGate switch controller in the execute command.
+* `command_name` - Command name called by the FortiGate switch controller in the execute command.
 * `description` - Description.
 * `command` - (Required) String of commands to send to FortiSwitch devices (For example (%0a = return key): config switch trunk %0a edit myTrunk %0a set members port1 port2 %0a end %0a).